This is a guest post by my husband Blake.

 We rented 2 huge Penske trucks, left our home in the San Francisco Bay area, and planned to settle clear across the U.S. in the Boston area.

 We never ended up settling in Boston.
-Instead, we left our stuff in storage and lived semi-nomadically with friends and family up and down the east coast while we homeschooled the kids and waited for the French Embassy to approve our visas.
+Instead, we left our stuff in storage and lived semi-nomadically with friends and family up and down the East Coast while we homeschooled the kids and waited for the French Embassy to approve our visas.

-It worked out great because when the embassy finally approved our visas in September of 2011, we packed what few clothes we had and left in less than 2 weeks.
+It worked out great because when the embassy finally approved our visas in September 2011, we packed what few clothes we had and left in less than 2 weeks.

 Want to move someplace different?
 It’s easy!
 Just do this…..

-- Figure out where you want to move to
+1. Figure out where you want to move to

-- Pack up all your stuff
+2. Pack up all your stuff

-- Transport all your stuff
+3. Transport all your stuff

-- Unpack all your stuff
+4. Unpack all your stuff

 Easy, yes?
 No, not at all.
-Annie already covered some related move topic in her recent post about downsizing your book collection, but I’ll be coming at it from a slightly different point of view.
+Annie already covered some related move topics in her recent post about downsizing your book collection, but I’ll be coming at it from a slightly different point of view.
 In this post, I will address how we decided to move to the Boston area.

 Deciding where to live